“Why does my son keep bringing home books that are too easy for him? How will he learn anything if he isn’t challenged?”

 Tell everyone you know how much fun you had reading together (in earshot of your little reader).

-Would you like to print a free, full-color (with b&w copy) guide of these tips?
+Would you like to print a free guide of these tips?
 See below!

 What are your best-kept secrets for making reading homework fun with kids?
 Please share in the comments!